Leozhang0301/ECE697SD/README.md

 # Goal
 Stream the panoramic view of a physical space from one 360-camera to a VR headset.
-Also overlay virtual objects on the camera stream
+Also overlay virtual objects on the camera stream.